orlof/dcpu-admiral/README.md

 <h4 id="3">Usage</h4>

-<h5 id="3.1">Interactive Shell</h4>
+<h5 id="3.1">Interactive Shell</h5>

 When Admiral starts, it will show the Admiral title header in LEM screen.
-Header shows the Admiral version number and the amount of available heap memory.
-After the header Admiral shows an interactive prompt '>' and waits for your input.
+Header shows Admiral's version number and the amount of available heap memory.
+After the header Admiral shows an interactive prompt '>' and waits for user input.

 Now you can already execute one line statements in Admiral's interactive shell.